-"You will lose your chance to host your own Games if you do not have a working Stadium when the Games are due to start.
+chance to host your own Games if you do not have a working Stadium when the Games are due to start.
 If you do lose your right to host the Games, another city will step in to host them, but your city will not be invited to participate in the Games that year.

-"Your city will also not be allowed to participate in the Games if it has not devoted any resources to the particular cultural pursuit that is being celebrated.
+"Your city will also not be allowed to participate in the Games if it has not devoted any resources to the particular cultural pursuit that is being celebratApollo will increase your philosophers, athletes, competitors and actors chances of winning the Pan-Hellenic Games.

+ed.
 For example, if your city has no philosophers, it will not be invited to participate in the Isthmian Games.
 After all, who would you send to compete?
 A deliveryman?